crschnick/pdx_unlimiter/README.md

 ## Smart launcher

 The problem of playing modded savegames it that you need to enable the right mods in the Paradox Launcher.
-The concept of the Pdx-Unlimiter to fix this problem is that it is a *smart* launcher that is fully aware of which mods and DLCs are needed for a certain savegame.
+The solution to this problem is that the Pdx-Unlimiter is a *smart* launcher that is fully aware of which mods and DLCs are needed for a certain savegame, *before* you start the game.

 All savegames can be launched directly from within the Pdx-Unlimiter without needing to visit the main menu ever again.